Email Lists From Scratch: A Step By Step Beginner’s Guide

 Solo Build It!’s “MailOut Manager” is included in the subscription and is the only platform to allow 5,000 emails per month at no extra cost.
 It’s a good choice for solopreneurs.

-The free Mailchimp plan allows up to 500 subscribers but only one automated (welcome) message.
+The free Mailchimp plan allows up to 1000 email sends per month but doesn’t include any automated sequences.

 AWeber is a step up; companies like ConvertKit provide more advanced features when your list is growing.